By Tom McGregor, CNTV Commentator

 According to the University of Pennsylvania’s 2013 Global Go To Think Tanks Report, CSIS is ranked as number one in the world for security and international affairs, 4th overall in the world and “one of the most respected of Washington’s think tanks.”

-Compelling Read: How will Gold fare in a negative interest environment (April 14)
+Compelling Read: How Will Gold fare in a negative interest environment

 Reading copy-and-paste research and analysis

-However if you have set such high expectations before reading the report, sponsored by the CSIS Freeman Chair in China, you will be disappointed.
-There’s no background analysis that has not already been mentioned in a public sphere.
+However, you will be disappointed if you have set such high expectations before reading the report, sponsored by the CSIS Freeman Chair in China.
+No background analysis has not already been mentioned in the public sphere.

-Nearly half the report, does not mention the Belt & Road, but goes in different directions, such as disclosing China’s military modernization and foreign policy strategies that are not related to the initiative.
+Nearly half the report does not mention the Belt & Road but goes in different directions, such as disclosing China’s military modernization and foreign policy strategies unrelated to the initiative.

 Singing the China Threat siren